-Next, a CVE-ID from cve.mitre.org is requested for the open weakness.
+Next, a CVE-ID may be requested from MITRE for each weakness, if the vendor has no association with a participating CNA (CVE Numbering Authority).
 CVE's common identifiers enable data exchange between security products and provide a baseline index point for evaluating coverage of tools and services.